nils-herrmann/sprynger/README.rst

     >>> for document in results:
     >>>    print(document.title)
     >>>    print(document.paragraphs[0].text)
-    A neural network assisted
+    'A neural network assisted'
-        A versatile magnetometer must deliver a readable response when exposed to target fields ...
+        'A versatile magnetometer must deliver a readable response when exposed to target fields ...'
-    Experimental demonstration of classical analogous time-dependent superposition of states One of the quantum theory concepts on which quantum information processing stands is superposition ...
+    'Experimental demonstration of classical analogous time-dependent superposition of states' 'One of the quantum theory concepts on which quantum information processing stands is superposition ...'
-    A quantum-like cognitive approach to modeling human biased selection behavior Cognitive biases of the human mind significantly influence the human decision-making process ...
+    'A quantum-like cognitive approach to modeling human biased selection behavior' 'Cognitive biases of the human mind significantly influence the human decision-making process ...'

 .. documentation-end